 In recent years, celebrity chefs have launched a variety of fashionable restaurants in the Emirates' five-star hotels.
 The most notable include Gary Rhodes, Vineet Bhatia, Marco Pierre White, Nobu Matsuhisa, Yannick Alleno and Pierre Gagnaire.

-Gourmet food, including cookery demonstrations by renowned chefs can be experienced at two unique festivals in the UAE, the Taste of Dubai Festival, which usually takes place in March at Dubai Media City and Gourmet Abu Dhabi, a celebration of culinary superlatives held in February.
+Gourmet food can also be experienced at two unique festivals in the UAE: the Taste of Dubai Festival, which usually takes place in March at Dubai Media City and Gourmet Abu Dhabi, a culinary extravaganza held in the capital in February each year.